3 Ways To Beat The Complexity Bias

 You Can’t Unsee It!

-Now that you know about complexity bias you will probably find yourself seeing it in all sorts of places!
+Now that you know about complexity bias, you will probably see it in all sorts of places!

-Avoiding complexity bias is incredibly important for being productive and so is something we speak about a lot during our time management courses.
+Avoiding complexity bias is incredibly important for being productive.